ALEXANDER SHELLEY

 Music Director Alexander Shelley (Photo Credit: Curtis Perry)

 Since 2015 he has served as both Music Director of Canada’s National Arts Centre Orchestra and as Principal Associate Conductor of London’s Royal Philharmonic Orchestra.
-In April 2023 he was in addition appointed Artistic and Music Director of Artis−Naples in Florida, USA, providing artistic leadership for Naples Philharmonic, as well as for the entire multidisciplinary arts organization.
-The 24/25 season is Alexander’s inaugural season in this position.
+In 2023 he was also appointed Artistic and Music Director of Artis−Naples in Florida, USA, providing artistic leadership for the Naples Philharmonic and for the entire multidisciplinary arts organization.
+The 2420-25 season is Alexander’s inaugural season in this position.
+In 2024, Alexander was named the third Music Director of Pacific Symphony, beginning in the 2026-27 season.
+He will serve as Music Director Designate during the 2025-26 season, before assuming full artistic leadership in 2026-27.
+Alexander succeeds Carl St.Clair, who has directed the orchestra for 35 years.

-Additional highlights of the 24/25 season include performances with the Seattle Symphony, Chicago Civic Orchestra, City of Birmingham Symphony Orchestra, Colorado Symphony, Warsaw Philharmonic and the National Symphony of Ireland.
-Shelley is a regular guest with some of the finest orchestras of Europe, the Americas, Asia and Australasia, including Leipzig’s Gewandhaus Orchestra, the Konzerthausorchester Berlin, Orchestre de la Suisse Romande, the Helsinki, Hong Kong, Luxembourg, Malaysian, Oslo, Rotterdam and Stockholm Philharmonic Orchestras and the Sao Paulo, Houston, Seattle, Baltimore, Indianapolis, Montreal, Toronto, Munich, Singapore, Melbourne, Sydney and New Zealand symphony orchestras.
+Highlights of Alexander’s 2024-25 season include performances with the Seattle Symphony, Civic Orchestra of Chicago, City of Birmingham Symphony Orchestra, Colorado Symphony, Warsaw Philharmonic and the National Symphony of Ireland.
+Alexander is a regular guest with some of the finest orchestras of Europe, the Americas, Asia and Australasia, including Leipzig’s Gewandhaus Orchestra, the Konzerthausorchester Berlin, Orchestre de la Suisse Romande, the Helsinki, Hong Kong, Luxembourg, Malaysian, Oslo, Rotterdam and Stockholm Philharmonic Orchestras and the Sao Paulo, Houston, Seattle, Baltimore, Indianapolis, Montreal, Toronto, Munich, Singapore, Melbourne, Sydney and New Zealand symphony orchestras.

-In September 2015, Shelley succeeded Pinchas Zukerman as Music Director of Canada’s National Arts Centre Orchestra, the youngest in its history.
-The ensemble has since been praised as ‘an orchestra transformed ... hungry, bold, and unleashed’ (Ottawa Citizen) and his programming credited for turning the orchestra ‘almost overnight ... into one of the more audacious orchestras in North America.’
+In September 2015, Alexander succeeded Pinchas Zukerman as Music Director of Canada’s National Arts Centre Orchestra, the youngest in its history.
+The ensemble has since been praised as “an orchestra transformed ... hungry, bold, and unleashed” (Ottawa Citizen) and his programming credited for turning the orchestra ‘almost overnight ... into one of the more audacious orchestras in North America.”
 (Maclean’s Magazine).
 Together they have undertaken major tours of Canada, Europe and to Carnegie Hall, where they premiered Philip Glass’s 13th symphony.

 In August 2017 Alexander concluded his eight-year tenure as Chief Conductor of the Nürnberger Symphoniker, a period that was hailed by press and audience alike as a golden era for the orchestra.